Data Source in Blazor ComboBox Component

 }

-The SfDataManager has custom adaptor support which allows you to perform manual operations on the data.
-This can be utilized for implementing custom data binding and editing operations in the ComboBox component.
+The SfDataManager supports custom adaptors, which allow performing manual operations on the data.
+This is useful for implementing custom data binding and editing operations in the ComboBox component.

-For implementing custom data binding in ComboBox, the DataAdaptor
+For custom data binding in the ComboBox, the DataAdaptor class is used as the base class for a custom adaptor.

-abstract class has both synchronous and asynchronous method signatures which can be overridden in the custom adaptor.
-Following are the method signatures present in this class,
+The DataAdaptor abstract class provides synchronous and asynchronous methods that can be overridden in the custom adaptor.
+The following methods are available:

 public abstract class DataAdaptor